VOL. XCIV, NO. 247

 Frequently Asked Questions

-FinancialData.net focuses on Data APIs, APIs & SDKs, and Calendar while MarketWatch specializes in News, Alerts, and Calendar.
-They overlap in 6 categories, so choose based on your preferred workflow and pricing.
+FinancialData.Net focuses on Data APIs, APIs & SDKs, and Sheets / Excel Add-ins while MarketWatch specializes in News, Alerts, and Calendar.
+They overlap in 9 categories, so choose based on your preferred workflow and pricing.

 MarketWatch is more beginner-friendly with an approachable interface.
 Both can work for intermediate users.

-Choose FinancialData.net if you need REST API for real-time and historical data across equities (US + international), ETFs/funds, indices, derivatives, OTC, crypto and FX., and API auth via query parameter `?key=API_KEY` (or `&key=`) and supports JSON or CSV output formats..
+Choose FinancialData.Net if you need REST API for real-time and historical stock market data, company financial statements, insider and institutional trading data, earnings releases, and other financial datasets., and Coverage across US and international markets, including equities, indices, funds, derivatives, OTC securities, crypto, forex, and commodities..
 Go with MarketWatch if Market data hub with stock and market screeners, mutual fund research, fund comparison, and multi-quote lookup tools., and Personal watchlists available free with an account; syncs across web and mobile apps with customizable price and news alerts. better fits how you invest.

 Yes, both platforms provide real-time market data.
 This makes either suitable for active trading strategies where timing matters.